 Earth stood hard as iron, water like a stone.

 Snow had fallen, snow on snow, snow on snow,

 I love the connection between basic, even rustic elements like wind, snow, hay, animals, and a mother's kiss with the transcendent reality of "God with us."
 And that last verse reminds me that the most important thing we have to give to God – and to each other – is something that even the poorest possess.

 Together, brainstorm a list of at least 20 things your children can make, do, or say that will have a positive impact on family, friends, neighbors, and strangers during the month of December.

-[I talk more about this in the book, and give plenty of examples.]
+[I talk more about this in the book, and give more than 20 examples.]

 Type up and print out the list you devise, hang it somewhere prominent, and as the month goes by let everyone enjoy checking off the ways they've been able to give.
 Your kids can use their unique talents and resources to bless others.

 (Psst... you can do this yourself, with or without kids.)